 animation to the Slide Master or to that layout.

 Disadvantage - The Animation Pane does not let you edit or remove any animations applied to a master layout.
 You have to edit those in Slide Master view.
-So you would have to use a different layout if you had certain slides that you did NOT want to use the animation sequence.
+Also, you would have to use a different layout if you had certain slides that you did NOT want to use the animation sequence.

 Open the Slide Master View.